George Romney (painter): London

 In 1763, Romney entered his painting, The Death of General Wolfe, into a Royal Society of Arts competition.
 According to friends of Romney, he was awarded the second prize of 50 guineas, but this was later reduced to 25 guineas on questionable grounds.
-It is said that Sir Joshua Reynolds himself was the prime mover behind this decision, a fact which may have accounted for the lifelong aversion of the two men for each other.
+It is said that Sir Joshua Reynolds himself was the prime mover behind this decision, which may have accounted for the lifelong aversion of the two men for each other.

 Despite his later success, Romney was never invited to join the Royal Academy of Arts (formed 1768), though he was asked, urged even, to exhibit there – nor did he ever apply to join.
 This decision certainly cost him valuable royal patronage and support from others connected at court.
 While there has been much speculation about his actual relationship with the academy, there is no doubt that he normally remained aloof, maintaining that a good artist should succeed without being a member.
 His own career supported this belief, and it was only towards the end of his life that he expressed the slightest regret for his views.